 Winter Activities: Cross country skiing (7 km’s of trails), snowshoeing, ice fishing

-2. Castle Provincial Park, Pincher Creek
+2. Castle Provincial Park, west of Pincher Creek

 Claim to Fame: Alberta’s newest provincial park!

 Summer Activities: Hike, camp at one of many rustic campgrounds, paddle, fish, mountain bike, quad/dirt bike, or cliff jump at Castle Falls (do so at your own risk!).
 We enjoyed camping, fishing, and standup paddleboarding at Beaver Mines Lake Campground and hiking Table Mountain last summer.
 Check out our story: Camping in Castle Provincial Park for information.
 Did you know there are nine designated camping areas that are free to use, and Beaver Mines Lake has comfort camping (cabins)?

 Winter Activities: Cross country skiing (20 km of trails at Syncline), downhill skiing at Castle Mountain Resort, snowshoeing, snowmobiling.
 Read more at Winter Fun in Castle Provincial Park.

 Nearby attractions/events: Huckleberry Festival, Castle Mountain Resort; Frank Slide Interpretive Centre

 Travel tip: Lundbreck Falls is a scenic stop on the way to Castle Provincial Park.
 Hike 400 metres to the falls.
 Bar U Ranch National Historic Site (open May 11-Sept 30, 2020), near Longview, is also a cool stop; allow a couple hours for your visit.

 Read more at: